SlimeVR/SlimeVR-Docs-Site/src/server/imu-calibration.md

 ## BMI160 with firmware v0.3.3 and above

 If you have a BMI160 and firmware v0.3.3 or higher, you will need to calibrate your IMU in a different way, unless specified otherwise in the firmware:
+1. To get the best possible calibration, its advisable to heat your trackers to their normal operating temperature.
+Its best to put on your trackers for at least 20 minutes before starting calibration.
 1. To get additional feedback on the calibration process, you can connect to the serial console.
 This is entirely optional.
    * Plug in your microcontroller (D1 Mini, NodeMCU, or other)
    * Open the SlimeVR server, and click **Settings**, and then click **Serial Console** under **Utilities**.
 1. Flip the IMU you want to calibrate upside down and press the reset button on your microcontroller or the reboot button in the SlimeVR server.
 You should see a message indicating that you need to flip the IMU right side up to begin calibration.
 1. Upon flipping the IMU over, calibration should begin.
 Leave the IMU still for at least 10 seconds.
 1. Now, set the IMU on a flat surface on each of the remaining 5 sides, waiting until the serial console or led indicates that you can change position for each side.